 BitComet is in no way a lightweight client and is only available for Windows operating systems.
 The interface is very complicated and cluttered, which does put off new users as they tend to prefer a much simpler user interface like qbittorrent or uTorrent.

 Halite is a really minimalistic and back to the basic kind of torrent client.
 Its interface is really simple and ideal for casual or new torrent users.
-Being an open source client it has all the basic features you would expect from your average run of the mill client like magnet support, torrent creation and queue management.
+Being an open source client it has all the basic features you would expect from your average runs of the mill client like magnet support, torrent creation, and queue management.

 Despite being a functional client that gets the job done, the fate of this client is uncertain as we haven’t seen any updates since late 2015, which is probably why the software isn’t compatible on Mac.
-But for now its works great with Windows and gets the job done.
+But for now, it works great with Windows and gets the job done.

-FrostWire is an awesome little free torrent client that is supported on all major operating systems like Windows, Android, Linux and Mac.
-Despite being free, there are no advertisements which is really nice.
+FrostWire is an awesome little free torrent client that is supported on all major operating systems like Windows, Android, Linux, and Mac.
+Despite being free, there are no advertisements which are really nice.

-The client has a conveniently built in search feature that allows you to search for torrent files from various torrent website.
+The client has a conveniently built-in search feature that allows you to search for torrent files from various torrent websites.
 Another cool feature lets users listen to free music through internet radio.

-Torrent is just a way of distributing and sharing files, and if you are a proprietor of a file and you give the rights to others for distribution, then off course it’s legal to download that file.
+Torrent is just a way of distributing and sharing files, and if you are a proprietor of a file and you give the rights to others for distribution, then, of course, it’s legal to download that file.

 Your internet service provider monitors your internet activity on a daily basis and can report illegal activities to the authorities for which you could be prosecuted.
 Although, the chances of you seeing the court is slim however penalties is still a real threat.

-Similarly, there are people that monitor the internet for copyrighted contents and report them if they are being infringed which could result in abrupt take down of files.
+Similarly, there are people that monitor the internet for copyrighted contents and report them if they are being infringed which could result in an abrupt takedown of files.

 2 Years Deal